Home / Get Involved / Community Service

 To connect with a specific Outreach Ministry please email firstname.lastname@example.org.

-St. Luke's Youth Center (SLYC)
+St. Luke's Youth Center

-Church of the Good Shepherd partners with other Episcopal churches to support SLYC, an afterschool safe program that meets at St Luke’s Episcopal Church in west Baltimore.
-We provide homework help, read to the kids, play games, help with activities, healthy snacks, and let the kids know they matter and that we care about them.
+The Church of the Good Shepherd partners with other Episcopal churches to support SLYC, an afterschool safe program that meets at St Luke’s Episcopal Church in West Baltimore.
+We provide homework help, read to the kids, play games, help with activities, prepare healthy snacks, and let the kids know they matter and that we care about them.
 The students are a real joy to work with; most have been in the program for several years and have participated in Camp Imagination and the Christmas Café.